10 Free Tools for Dashboards, Data Visualisation and Infographics

 1. Microsoft Power BI

-It is available as a desktop or mobile application, with interactive reports, real-time dashboards and datasets that can connect to dozens of data sources.
+It is available as a desktop or mobile application with interactive reports, real-time dashboards, and datasets that can connect to dozens of data sources.
 Power BI also features embedded visuals, trend identification, custom reports and SQL Server Analysis Services.

 One of Power BI’s unique features is its Q&A interface.
 Using the natural language you would use when asking a question out loud, you can input any question to scout your data for specifics, and the Power BI technology will use suggestions, re-phrasings and autofill to present the answer.